 So there I was, lying on the bed with my closed when I heard Yen and Chuckie came in.
-We said hi’s and I waved because that’s the only thing I could do with my eyes closed as we let the glue remover solution sit on my lashes.
+We said hellos and I waved because that’s the only thing I could do with my eyes closed as we let the glue remover solution sit on my lashes.
 Yen said that she’s getting her eyebrows done and I was like, what?
 So cool!
 I wanna get mine done too!
 I don’t have major problems with my brows, just that, it’s one part of my daily makeup ritual that takes time.
 But brows give the face a definition so I can’t escape the ritual.
-You make it so thin you will look like a granny, you make it a bit bushy and straight like Koreans do, you will look youthful, you make the arc too sharp you will look fierce.
+You make it so thin you will look like a granny, you make it a bit bushy and straight as Koreans do, you will look youthful, you make the arc too sharp you will look fierce.
 Thus, it’s one if not the top thing women prioritize when doing their makeup.
 As we say here in the Philippines, kilay is life.

-While I am not completely dissatisfied with my brows, I would love it if I could skip this part of makeup routine if I can.
+While I am not completely dissatisfied with my brows, I would love it if I could skip this part of the makeup routine if I can.
 Wouldn’t it be nice to wake up in the morning with perfectly shaped brows?

 “Do you want to try it too?”
 Yen asked.

 “Yes, I have plans to get it done in the future,” I replied, you know when I already have P20,000, I added but only in my head.